davidhollis/cube-site/content/posts/2025-03-05-inaugural-draft-pauper-constructed.md

 Decklist: [Moxfield][seat3-decklist]

 A pretty classic monogreen elves list!
 The biggest tragedy here is that I stole Pete's {{< card "Birchlore Rangers" >}}—I'd seen the start of a string Elves deck go by me in pack 1, so I grabbed it in case they wheeled.
-This one also had some trouble with MBC, but did well elsewhere due to being able to play at multiple speeds: it could dump its hand in that famous elves way, but {{< card Sprout Swarm >}} gave it a potent source of inevitability.
+But here's Pete on his deck:

+> I saw a few elves payoffs early in pack one, and felt confident going all in when some roleplayers tabled.
+I did have a fair amount of black removal/grindy cards in the pool, but decided to just maximizing the mono green elves plan for my 60.
+The tap abilities of {{< xcard label="Timberwatch" name="Timberwatch Elf" />}}, {{< xcard label="Titania" name="Priest of Titania" />}}, and {{< card Wellwisher >}} (with the option to double activate through {{< card Quirion Ranger >}}) generate cray numbers the other decks can't achieve.
+I played the {{< xcard label="Snakeskin Veils" name="Snakeskin Veil" />}} to protect my lynchpin creatures, but it didn't make a difference against MBC's onslaught of removal.
+In the other match-ups, victory came from either a higher caliber of early aggression thanks to Timberwatch, or from overwhelming forces in the late game with {{< card Sprout Swarm >}}, {{< xcard label="Stampede" name="Lead the Stampede" />}}, and {{< xcard label="Huntmaster" name="Lys Alana Huntmaster" />}}.
+>
+> My sideboard was kind of a miss against what I expected the other decks to be (ie: {{< card Thermokarst >}} for Tron), and if I were to reimagine it, I would try to find more tools for the MBC matchup (ie: removal for {{< xcard label="Witches" name="Cuombajj Witches" />}}, more {{< xcard label="Spidersilk Armors" name="Spidersilk Armor" />}}).

 ### Seat 4: Andrew R's Mono Black Control